Best Organic Baby Formula: 2021 Buyers Guide

 Many babies who have been fed Holle Bio Stage 1 or Stage PRE transition seamlessly to Holle Bio Stage 2.
 This organic cow’s milk formula is made with the same wonderful ingredients, yet the nutrient amounts are specifically tailored for babies six months and older.
 With its simple list of ingredients, Holle’s follow-on formula is a fantastic option for babies transitioning from breast milk to formula, or who are supplementing for the first time.
 It’s also a great choice for babies who are beginning to incorporate solid foods, and it can be followed up after the age of 10 months with Holle Bio Stage 3.

 Holle Bio Stage 2 is made with a base of Demeter-certified biodynamic organic skim milk.
-It also includes organic maltodextrin, starch, whey powder, palm, rapeseed, and sunflower oils, vitamins, minerals, and omega-3 and omega-6 fatty acids, including DHA.
+It also includes organic maltodextrin, starch, whey powder, lactose, palm, rapeseed, and sunflower oils, vitamins, minerals, and omega-3 and omega-6 fatty acids, including DHA.
 Holle Bio Stage 2 is free from corn syrup and sucrose, and synthetic pesticides or chemicals are not used at any point in its manufacture.
-There are no synthetic nutrients, preservatives, flavors, or colors, and it’s entirely soy-free.
+There are no artificial preservatives, flavors, or colors, and it’s entirely soy-free.

 - Excellent for supplementing